220620NET/Kris/notes/Day-8.md

 For example, we can have `List<String>` `List<int>` `List<List<List<int>>>`
 Generic Classes preserve the same set of behavior for multiple data types.
 This is a little different from overloading.
 This is anouther example of polymorphism, one of the principles of OOP.

-## Algorithm analysis:Time Complexity and Big O Notation
+## Algorithm analysis: Time Complexity and Big O Notation
 Algorithm is a finite set of instruction.
 2 types of complexity: time complexity, space complexity
     -Time complexity: the amount of time an algorithm takes to complete in  # instructions/n elements.
 For array of N eleements, looking at each array element would take N instructions.
 The most common notation to describe the time complexity of an algorithm is Big O: O().
 Big O notation is interested in worst case analysis.
 (In our nave searching of the array where we traverse the array from the front to back in search of an item, the worst case scenario was when the item was at the very end.
 We had to traverse all the way to the end to find the item: O(n)-linear)
     - Space complexity: how much memory space does your algorithm take up when executing